RyanNeedSleep/Cpp_practice/cpp_note.md

 ```

 ### Pass-by-reference
-it is like passing the address of the data at the arguments
+it is like passing the alias of the data at the arguments

 ```cpp
 // avoid copying the passing data